-Description: Branch contains Branches containing Model Connection Protocals for IBIS-ISS subckts and Touchstone files.
+Description: Branch contains Branches containing Model Interconnect Protocals for IBIS-ISS subckts and Touchstone files.

-Usage Rules: This Branch contains branches containing Model Connection Protocals (MCP) for IBIS-ISS subckts and Touchstone files..
-Each MCP shall contain leaves defining the IBIS-ISS file and subckt name or Touchstone file and a Branch defining the ports of the IBIS-ISS subckt or Touchstone file.
+Usage Rules: This Branch contains branches containing Model Interconnect Protocals (MIP) for IBIS-ISS subckts and Touchstone files..
+Each MIP shall contain leaves (or Branches) defining the IBIS-ISS file and subckt name or Touchstone file.
+Each MIP shall contain a Branch defining the ports of the IBIS-ISS subckt or Touchstone file.

+An IBIS-ISS Interconnect may also contain a Parameter Branch, which shall contain Branches or Leaves for each Parameter that can be passed as parameters on the IBIS-ISS instance.
+If the parameter is a leaf, then it shall contains a single value that is a legal IBIS-ISS parameter value.
+If the parameter is a Branch, it may contain a single Corner leaf with Typ, Min, and Max values.

+Note that an Interconnect might be for a single connection, a differential connections, a group of coupled signal connections, a supply connection, a group of supply connections, a group of supply and signal connections.
+A connection may appear in one or more Interconnects.

 Example: